 You will need to add sealant to your tires by either the direct-pour or the valve-injection method.
 For direct-pour, simply pour the desired amount of sealant into the tire before inflation/seating.
 For valve-injection, inflate/seat the tire, then remove the valve core and add sealant through the valve using a sealant injector.

-Over time, the tubeless sealant in your tires will begin to dry out and lose its efficacy, so plan on refreshing your sealant every three months.
-This bit of preventative maintenance will ensure that your tubeless system is always running properly.
+Over time, the tubeless sealant in your tires will dry out and lose its efficacy, so plan on refreshing your sealant every three months.
+This bit of preventative maintenance will ensure that small punctures will quickly seal when you're out on the road.

 The pros of tubeless tires